-Josey G. Fisher, director of the Holocaust Oral History Archive of Gratz College, has graduate degrees in both clinical social work and Jewish studies and has focused her interdisciplinary background on Holocaust research and education for the past 26 yealmost three decades.
-She received her BA and MSW from the University of Pittsburgh and her masters in Jewish Studies with a major in Modern European Jewish History from Gratz College.
-She is an instructor in Holocaust education at Gratz College, offering a graduate course in "Teaching the Holocaust," an adjunct faculty member of the history department at Moore College of Art and Design, and maintains a private practice.
+Josey G. Fisher, Director of the Holocaust Oral History Archive and Instructor in Holocaust & Genocide Studies at Gratz College, has graduate degrees in both clinical social work and Jewish studies and has focused her interdisciplinary background on Holocaust research and education for over 30 years.
+She received her BA and MSW from the University of Pittsburgh and her Masters in Jewish Studies with a major in Modern European Jewish History from Gratz College.
+Her course offerings include “Teaching the Holocaust” and “Children of the Nazi Era”.
+In addition, she is an adjunct faculty member in the history department of Moore College of Art and Design.

 She serves as an independent Holocaust education consultant to multiple local, national and international programs.
 Through the Jewish Community Relations Council, she edits a bi-annual newsletter for Holocaust educators.
 She serves as Holocaust education consultant to the Bearing Witness Program for Catholic educators, co-sponsored by ADL, the Archdiocese and the USHMM.
 On three occasions, she coordinated and accompanied three groups of Philadelphia teens to Poland and Israel through the International March of the Living.
 She has also served as a consultant for Holocaust documentaries and educational films, curricula, and pedagogical guidelines.

 She has received the Korczak Teaching Award from the American Friends of the Ghetto Fighters’ Museum for her work on the International Book-Sharing Project of Ghetto Fighters’ Museum and Yad LaYeled Children’s Museum and Memorial in Israel.